Skip to content

 Connector List

-Select the "Connector" tab in the left sidebar to display all added connectors.
+Select the "Connector" tab in the left sidebar to display a list of all added connectors.

-After adding the connector successfully, you can use the connector ID in the script to get the operation object of the corresponding connector.
+After adding a connector properly, you can use the connector ID in the script to obtain the corresponding connector's operation object.

 Python